Skip to content

 You can even go outside of your current system.
 Two CPU's and eight GPU's could be tightly interconnected in a node, such as in the Nvidia DGX system.
 In the case of a DGX system everything is tightly interconnected with specialized hardware to minimize the time it takes to transfer data from one component to the other.

 Taking things even further, we could be sending data between more than one node, requiring yet another layer of communication, which is going to be slower than communicating internally in your CPU or in your node.
 When running on clusters with multiple nodes, the data you work from might have to be fetched from one or more storage nodes, which keeps your data between batch jobs.
-Taking neural network training as an example, if your data set is small enough to keep fully on the compute node you only need to load the dataset to the compute node before you begin training.
+Taking neural network training as an example, if your data set is small enough to fit on the compute node you only need to load the dataset to the compute node before you begin training.
 Even better, the data set can be small enough that it fits, along with your model, completely on the GPU, meaning less transfers, less communication and better performance.

 If you wanted to make things worse however, and have your local systems administrator put you on speed dial, you would fetch your entire data set from the internet every time you launched a job.
 I am absolutely certain no one has ever just downloaded a Hugging Face data set whenever they launched a job...
 The internet can in this way be thought of as yet another, even slower, component of the memory hierarchy.
 Not much good comes from the internet.
 Try to avoid it.
 Except for this guide of course, which is very helpful.